Stup0r38/awesome-dotfiles/README.md

     git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions
     ```
     + Edit `~/.zshrc`, add `zsh-autosuggestions` to the plugins section
-4. Fini!
+4. Done!
 Reopen the terminal to view the fruit of your labor

 <a name="keybinds"></a>
 ## Keybinds ##